-Ukraine plans new interconnection for electricity exports to Poland and Hungary30.
-May 2016. / SEE Energy News
+Ukraine plans new interconnection for electricity exports to Poland and Hungary, SEE Energy News

 Ukraine proposes to implement an interconnection project with Poland and Hungary, worth 55 million euros for 1.5 years.